I made the rookie mistake of getting excited about a first date.

 Guys, the date was anything but Meh.
 It was great.
 It exceeded all the stupid fucking expectations I’d tried to expel from my mind.

 We sat in our own private corner of the bar, separated from the happy hour crowd by a broken pinball machine.
 Conversation was so easy and fun, we exchanged stories like old friends who haven’t seen each other in years but still have a connection like no time has passed.
 Time with him flew by so fast.
 But that was okay.
 We left the bar and it felt like a beginning, not an ending.

 I forgot first dates could be that fun.

 See, 2016 was a disaster in so many ways, my love life included.
 It was a whole year of failing to find someone I even wanted to date.
 Now what a perfect fresh start for 2017!

 We hugged goodbye on a street corner and walked off in opposite directions, him waiting for the light to change, me walking down the block.
-As I walked away I grinned, That was a fucking great date.
+As I walked away I smiled, That was a fucking great date.
 I wish I’d kissed him.

-The minute that thought entered my mind I stopped still in my tracks.
+The minute that thought entered my mind, I stopped still in my tracks.

 I wish I’d kissed him.

 Then why didn’t you?
 Why have regrets!?
 If you want to kiss him, kiss him!

 I turned around.
 He was still waiting for the light!
 It wasn’t too late…